harrisonlabollita/harrisonlabollita/README.md

 ### Hi, I'm Harry 👋

+Graduate student at Arizona State University in the [Botana Group](https://abotana.physics.asu.edu)

 - 🔭 I’m currently working on studying the electronic structure of materials via DFT+DMFT
 - 📫 How to reach me: hlabolli@asu.edu